ashleve/lightning-hydra-template/README.md

 ## :heart:&nbsp; Contributions
 Have a question?
 Found a bug?
 Missing a specific feature?
 Ran into a problem?
-Feel free to file a new issue with respective title and description.
+Feel free to file a new issue or PR with respective title and description.
 If you already found a solution to your problem, don't hesitate to share it.
 Suggestions for new best practices and tricks are always welcome!
 <br><br><br><br>